petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="sketching-techniques"/>
 ## Sketching techniques

 Similar to the “Rapid Prototyping” workshop, this study addresses the management of details.
-The focus on developing sketching skills, experiment with materials in 2D and 3D, drawing with **SketchApp**, coding and exporing the visual language of scaled models with **DrawBot** and **PageBot**.
+The focus on developing sketching skills, experiment with materials in 2D and 3D, drawing with **SketchApp**, coding and exploring the visual language of scaled models with **DrawBot** and **PageBot**.

 ~~~
 box = box.newInfo()